laneboysrc/rc-headless-transmitter/docs/configurator.md

     Dedicated embedded device with display and buttons.
 Similar to a programming box for an ESC.

-* Web app
+* Web-app

     An application that runs in a Web browser

 * Smartphone app

-Using the a *Web app* as *configurator*, which works in any modern browser, is the most attractive option as it can be used on a wide range of devices: PC, Smartphone, Tablet.
-Smartphones even allow web-apps to be installed as icon on the home screen and run full-screen, so we get a app-like user experience.
+Using the a *web-app* as *configurator*, which works in any modern browser, is the most attractive option as it can be used on a wide range of devices: PC, Smartphone, Tablet.

+Smartphones even allow web-apps to be installed as icon on the home screen and run full-screen.
+They can also pre-cache the whole web-app, so it can be even accessed when there is no Internet connection.
+This way we get an app-like user experience.

 ## Principle of operation

 The *headless transmitter* performs its operation based on a configuration that is stored in its persistent memory (Flash memory of the microcontroller).
-The configuration determines which inputs provides what functions, how the inputs are mixed to form output channels, etc. Please refere to the [architecture documentation](architecture.md) for details.
+The configuration determines which inputs provides what functions, and how the inputs are mixed to form output channels.
+Please refere to the [architecture documentation](architecture.md) for details.

-The firmware is designed such that the configuration can be changed at run-time; the *headless transmitter* adapts to configurations dynamically.
+The firmware is designed such that the configuration can be changed at run-time; the *headless transmitter* firmware applies the configuration dynamically.

 The configuration comprises of settings that are *hardware specific*, and setting that are *model specific*.
 While the hardware and model specific settings are kept separate, they are stored in one area of consecutive memory.